notaryproject/notation/docs/distribution/README.md

     }
     ```

-    The `manifest.config` contains the following signature information:
+    The `index.config` contains the following signature information:

     ```json
     {